Sweet + Simple Porridge

 Method

-After about 5 minutes, add chopped dates and a spoon of nut butter.
+6. After about 5 minutes, add chopped medjool dates.

-Serve in a warm bowl and top with seeds, nuts, or honey if desired.
+9. Serve in a warm bowl and top with the optional seeds, nuts, or honey/maple if desired.
+In summer, i favour maple syrup for its cooling effect and honey in the colder months for its warming effect.

 Dosha Adaptation Guide